vanallenlab/moalmanac/datasources/exac/README.md

 # Databases: Exome Aggregation Consortium (ExAC)
 The Molecular Oncology Almanac utilizes [ExAC](http://exac.broadinstitute.org/) to annotate population allele frequency of alterations and identify variants that may not be related to cancer.
 Specifically, our heuristic will sort against alterations that appear in ExAC.
-While alterations will stay in their same bin,they will appear lower than other variants that do not appear in ExAC.
+While alterations will stay in their same bin, they will appear lower than other variants that do not appear in ExAC.

 ## About the Exome Aggregation Consortium
 The Exome Aggregation Consortium was developed and is maintained by [several principle investigators](http://exac.broadinstitute.org/about).
 It is a dataset of germline sequencing data from over 60,000 unrelated individuals.